Golden Darkness: In To Love Ru Darkness

 Though she maintains she will kill Rito one day, it becomes increasingly doubtful that she will ever do it and actually seems to develop feelings for him instead.
 In the sequel to To Love Ru, entitled To Love Ru Darkness, after some convincing from Mikan, Golden Darkness enrolls in the Sainan High and becomes a classmate of the main cast.
 Despite her normal stoic appearance, it is obvious that she does care for Rito, and is shown to be developing further feelings for him, although not enough to forgo the occasional beating when he becomes perverted.
-Her new life is put in jeopardy when Mea Kurosaki, a fellow classmate, is revealed to be her 'little sister' and plans to have Golden Darkness fulfill her contract to kill Rito and return to space as an assassin.
+Her new life is put in jeopardy when Mea Kurosaki, a classmate, is revealed to be her 'little sister' and plans to have Golden Darkness fulfill her contract to kill Rito and return to space as an assassin.
 It is revealed that Golden Darkness's creator is the new Sainan High teacher Tearju Lunatique, and that her given name is "Eve" (イヴ, Ivu).
 Although Mea gives up on returning her to a heartless assassin, Nemesis eventually unleashes Golden Darkness's hidden true power, "Darkness" — a prototype transformation that sees her grow horns, allows her to open wormholes, and destroy entire planets.
 But due to Golden Darkness' feelings for Rito, instead of giving her an insatiable thirst for destruction, the "Darkness" program has a bug and gives her an overwhelming love of perversion, desiring to kill Rito in order to be one with him.
 Rito is able to bring Golden Darkness to her senses by acting against the program's expectations and doing perverted acts to her on purpose.
 When her former rival Azenda hires the alien hitman Kuro to kill Rito, Golden Darkness is revealed to now be able to control the "Darkness" form, and rescues Rito before confessing her love to him.